6 hacks for handling the heatwave at a festival

 Knowing the signs of heatstroke and severe burns is vital.

 The main risks are sunburn, heatstroke and heat exhaustion.
-“Heat exhaustion is something you can self-treat by drinking lots of water or weak squash, and eating salty foods.
-If you think you have heatstroke, however, seek help from the medical teams,” Monk says.
-Signs include not sweating despite being hot, and a reduced level of consciousness, he adds.
+“Heat exhaustion is something you can self-treat by drinking lots of water or weak squash and eating salty foods.
+If you think you have heatstroke, seek help from the medical teams,” Monk says.
+Signs of heatstroke include not sweating despite being hot and a reduced level of consciousness, he adds.

 “If you get burnt, think how bad it is.
 If it blisters, you feel unwell or are shivering, seek help from the festival medical teams.”
 They should be fairly easy to find and signposted – ask around if you can’t see any.